The Magical Land of Endless Plains

 Explore the Serengeti Migration

-The Serengeti is world-renowned for its annual migration, which covers a distance of over 800km and involves over 2.5 million animals.
+The Serengeti is world-renowned for its annual migration which also arguably the main highlight of a Serengeti Safari tour, this migration covers a distance of over 800km and involves over 2.5 million animals.
 This is the largest mammalian migration on earth and attracts safari enthusiasts from all over the world.
-The migration is a continuous, milling mass of almost two million wildebeest and close to a million other animals.
 Predators like lions, cheetahs, African hunting dogs and spotted hyenas play a vital role in this event.